 The Political Buttons at HKS Collection features 1,600+ buttons that represent U.S. political history from 1904 through today.
 It includes buttons on candidates, ballot initiatives, social issues, grassroots movements, and more.

-Over the past decade a record number of individuals from underrepresented groups have launched U.S. political campaigns.
-This exhibit features political buttons from 32 such candidates – women, people of color, Native people, & members of the LGBTQ community – who have sought office since 2012.
+Since 2012, a record number of individuals from underrepresented groups have run for U.S. political office.
+This exhibit features buttons from recent candidates who are women, people of color, Native American, and LGBTQ+.

-The U.S. has rich history of political activism, popular support for which has long been displayed through buttons.
-From the Vietnam War to nuclear power, South African apartheid to LGBTQ rights, & the Iraq War to #MeToo, the buttons in this exhibit highlight issues from the 1960s to today.
+The U.S. has a rich history of political activism, long represented through buttons.
+The buttons in this exhibit highlight social issues from the 1960s through today.

 In 2018, LRS began expanding Mr. Rothstein’s collection during each election cycle.
-We contact the campaign teams of each candidate, offering them the chance to memorialize their efforts in our library.
-Our growing collection of contemporary candidate buttons include those of Democratic, Republican, and Independent politicians running for all forms of political office.
+We now contact the campaign teams of every candidate running for congressional and presidential office, offering the chance to memorialize their efforts in our library.
+Our contemporary candidate buttons encompass all political parties and levels of office.